kredimx/react-assessment/README.md

 ```

-Write an app with React JS that follow the user stories above:
+Write an app with React with TypeScript that follow the user stories above:

 - As a visitor, I want to create an account for the Pomodoro app, so that I become an active user.
     Acceptance Criteria: